 Air Pockets in the Cooling System

 Air may enter the cooling system through the damaged radiator cap, creating air pockets within the cooling system.
-The pockets could reduce the coolant’s effectiveness, create bubbling sounds from the dashboard, or fluctuate the temperature on the gauge.
+The pockets could reduce the coolant’s effectiveness, create bubbling sounds as the coolant percolates.
+If an air pocket finds its way to the coolant temperature sensor, the gauge might not read hot even though the engine is overheating.

 Collapsed Radiator Hose

 The pressure in the cooling system drops when the engine is turned off.
-This creates a suction effect that could result in the radiator hose collapsing if the rad cap is defective.
-It’s mainly due to the pressure inside the system being lower than the atmospheric pressure.
+This creates a suction effect that could result in the radiator hose collapsing if the small valve in the center of the cap isn’t opening to allow coolant to return from the degas tank.

 Steam From Under the Hood